Studying at the University of Huddersfield? Take a look at our three locations all within 10-minutes walk of the university campus.

 When you’re leaving to go home, make sure no one is left behind and don’t leave anyone to wait around on their own.
 If someone in the group wants to go home early, don’t let them go alone, and never let them walk.
 Ask your student union for a trusted local taxi firm, and whenever possible travel with friends.
 Never accept a lift from or go home with a stranger, no matter how tired, wet or late you are.

 If you must walk home do so in a group and stick to busy, well-lit areas where you know there will be other people around and probably CCTV in operation.
-Where possible walk, facing on-coming traffic and be alert, never listen to music or use your phone on the way home as this will almost certainly distract you and never use short-cuts such as parks, underpasses or dingy alleyways.
+Where possible walk, facing on-coming traffic.
+And be alert.
+Never listen to music or use your phone on the way home as this will almost certainly distract you.
+Never use short-cuts such as parks, underpasses or dingy alleyways.
 Walk with confidence and purpose.
 This way you will not come across like a victim.

-Top Tip! – Avoid walking home whenever possible, use a pre-booked taxi or get one from an official taxi rank, always dial 999 in an emergency, or 101 to report a non-emergency crime.
+Avoid walking home whenever possible.
+Use a pre-booked taxi or get one from an official taxi rank.
+Always dial 999 in an emergency, or 101 to report a non-emergency crime.

 Keep valuables hidden.